 - Has the franchise consistently performed well?

-- Are there any changes or developments planned for the local area which may affect the future profitability of the franchise?
+- Are there any changes or developments planned for the local area that may affect the profitability of the franchise in the future?

 The more informed you are before you sign the franchise agreement, the better.

-You need to reflect honestly about how your skills and experience will impact the success of the franchise.
-If a franchise has not been performing well, you may be confident that you can turn things around.
-However, if the franchise is very lucrative, you need to consider how your way of doing things will affect its performance.
-Understand how much of the franchise's success is down to the existing franchisee.
+You should take some time to consider how your skills and experience will influence the success of the franchise unit.
+If a franchise has not been performing well, you may be confident you can turn things around.
+But if the franchise is very lucrative already, you need to think about how your approach will affect its performance.

-During your due diligence, you’ll undoubtedly ask the existing franchisee many questions.
-But you mustn’t assume that the franchise agreement, fees and terms will be the same for you as it was for them.
-The franchisor has the right to change all elements of the franchise agreement if they wish and these amendments may be more significant than you first realised.
-Remember, it’s always recommended that you seek the advice of a franchise solicitor to review the franchise agreement and lead any negotiation discussions if necessary.
+The franchisor has the right to change any elements of the franchise agreement if they want to, and these amendments may be more significant than you expect.
+We always recommend you talk to a franchise solicitor, who will be able to review the agreement and lead any negotiation discussions if necessary.

-5. Be prepared to pay a transfer fee.
+5. You may have to pay a transfer fee

-It’s unlikely that you’ll be expected to pay a franchise fee, but the franchisor may charge a transfer fee that either you or the selling franchisee must pay.
-You may also be required to pay for your initial training too as this is a cost that the franchisor wouldn’t have had to cover if the existing franchisee had chosen not to leave.
+You may also be asked to pay for your training too, as this is a cost the franchisor wouldn’t have had to cover if the existing franchisee hadn’t left.

 Buying an existing franchise unit can save a lot of money and help you reach your break-even point sooner than you would if you started a franchise business from scratch.
 Negotiating resales can be tricky, but if you’re aware of the potential issues and take action to protect yourself from them, you should be able to minimise risk.